About the Study

 It may be hard to imagine how the information you generously provide will help shape our nation, but that's exactly what it does.
 Throughout the years of collecting data, many policy decisions have been influenced by HILDA data.

 Not only has the Living in Australia study been noticed at the highest level of Government, but there has been growing acceptance of it as an accurate source of data about issues that are important to Australians.
-Since the beginning of the study, the results of the study have been reported in over 1,000 newspaper articles and during 2018 the data were used in 99 journal articles and 18 other publications.
+Since the beginning of the study, the results of the study have been reported in over 2,000 newspaper articles.
+The academic community has been active in analysing the results of the study, with over 2,800 journal articles, conference papers and other publications being produced